How to be yourself in a virtual interview, tips for online job interviews

 A virtual interview is an interview that takes place remotely, often using technology like video conferencing and video interviewing.
-Several tricks of virtual interviewing are similar to face-to-face interviews, however, virtual communication requires special consideration of body language, candidate knowledge and facial expressions.
+Several tricks of virtual interviewing are similar to face-to-face interviews, however, virtual communication requires special consideration of body language, candidate knowledge, and facial expressions.
 Virtual interviews are convenient for both recruiter and candidates and are sometimes necessary because of a candidate’s location barrier or social distancing concerns in this pandemic situation.

 If you’ve never taken part in a virtual interview, it’s important to familiarise yourself with this.
 Here, we will talk more about the virtual interview tips, and also we will share how you can use them during your virtual interviewing experience.
 Our blog will help you to ace the call and land your next dream job.

 1. Prioritise the camera, not the screen

 This tip may sound counterintuitive, but the interviewer must see you clearly, not the other way around.
 You must be prioritizing the device with the best camera in your possession, not the best display.
 For example, my Dell laptop has a beautiful 14-inch screen, but the in-built webcam is only a 1-megapixel camera.
 Meanwhile, your iPhone 11’s front-facing camera has a whopping 10 megapixels.
-The quality of your face image during the interview must be clear, so always use a good quality camera.
+The quality of your facial image during the interview must be clear, so always use a good-quality camera.
 If your system does not have a quality camera, you can buy an external webcam from the market.

 2. Position yourself in a well-lit, calm and clean space

-The most essential part of a virtual interview is to choose a quiet, calm and clean space to appear in the virtual interview and try to get rid of any distractions like background noise.
+The most essential part of a virtual interview is to choose a quiet, calm, and clean space to appear in the virtual interview and try to get rid of any distractions like background noise.
 Unlike interviewing in the office, virtual interviews provide an intimate glimpse into your personal spaces.
-Be sure to give a great first impression by keeping your area clean and limit any interruptions from family members, pets, partners, and roommates.
+Be sure to give a great first impression by keeping your area clean and limiting any interruptions from family members, pets, partners, and roommates.